cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

     this.state = { selectedKey: null };
   }
 ```
-Next creating an event handler callback method to pass to the list item's "onSelect" prop.
-The "onSelect" will return the metaData prop passed it each listItem.
+Next creating an event handler callback method to pass to the list item's `onSelect` prop.
+The `onSelect` will return the metaData prop passed it each listItem.
 ```jsx
   handleItemSelection(event, metaData) {

   }
 ```
-As a precaution we can prevent default on the event, in case the list has an ancestor with a listener.
+As a precaution we can `preventDefault` on the event, in case the list has an ancestor with a listener.
 This also prevents the browser from auto page scrolling when we are intending to make a selection with the space bar.
 ```jsx
   handleItemSelection(event, metaData) {
     event.preventDefault();